mourendxu/TD-OpenCV3TOP/README.md

 1. Goto [opencv.org's Releases page](https://opencv.org/releases.html), and download the Win Pack.

-2. Run the resulting exe file.
-It will ask you to extract the lib to somewhere.
-Find a nice place for it, and extract
+2. Run downloaded exe file.
+It will ask you to extract the libs to a location of your choice.
+Find a nice and warm cozy place for it, and click extract.

 3. Once the extraction is done, open up Explorer, and go to the dir that you have extracted to.